 Should HIV treatment be used during pregnancy?

 Antiretroviral treatment is recommended for all HIV-positive women during pregnancy to reduce the risk of perinatal transmission.
-In general, the same regimens that are recommended for non-pregnant women should be used in preganant women unless there are known adverse effects.
-For more information, visit the U.S. Department of Health and Human Services guidelines, Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV-1 Transmission in the United States, which are based on extensive reviews of available data by a panel of experts in the field of HIV-related pregnancy care.
+In general, the same regimens that are recommended for non-pregnant women should be used in pregnant women unless there are known adverse effects.
+For more information, visit the U.S. Department of Health and Human Services (DHHS) guidelines, Recommendations for Use of Antiretroviral Drugs in Pregnant HIV-1-Infected Women for Maternal Health and Interventions to Reduce Perinatal HIV-1 Transmission in the United States, which are based on extensive reviews of available data by a panel of experts in the field of HIV-related pregnancy care.
 The most recent edition of its guidelines were last updated August 6, 2015.

 What about the potential side effects of combination therapy?